A paperfolding paradise

 Now, suppose that I want to improve the look of my table.
 I chamfer the edges of the board and perhaps turn the legs to make them more elegant.
 This extra work serves no practical purpose.
 The table is not more useful because it is now more attractive to me.
 The extra work has been done in order to satisfy my aesthetic sense and not for any practical purpose.

-This simple distinction is, I believe, the crux of the matter, and leads me to define art as that part of human creative activity which is not intended to serve any practical purpose.
+This simple distinction is, I believe, the crux of the matter, and leads me to define art as that part of human creative activity which is not intended to serve any practical purpose except / other than the satisfaction of the creator's aesthetic sense.
 My table began as a purely functional object but I have effectively turned it into a work of art.

 Partly art and partly not